Book censorship in China: Hong Kong

-Compared with the mainland China, publishing in Hong Kong historically remained less censored.
+Compared to mainland China, publishing in Hong Kong historically remained less censored.
 Publishers such as New Century Press freely publish books, including lurid fictional accounts, about Chinese officials and forbidden episodes of Chinese history.
 Banned material including imported material such as that published by Mirror Books of New York City are sold in bookshops such as "People’s Commune bookstore" patronized by shoppers from the mainland.
 Nowadays, as more and more mainland tourists travel to Hong Kong, the central government tends to have a greater control over the book publication.
 There are more book store closures and less willing publishers.
 Bookshops in Hong Kong have been making changes of what they sell and those books generally have less coverage over political, religious, and other sensitive issues disliked by the central government.
 This can be regarded as a kind of self-censorship or soft censorship.
 In 2018, some Hong Kong booksellers who trafficked banned books were found missing.
 Some independent publishers in Hong Kong who sell politically sensitive books hide those forbidden books behind a counter or rent their bookstores on higher floors in some commercial buildings where few people know them.
 After the passage of the Hong Kong national security law in 2020, libraries began removing sensitive books.

 Over time, people have found different ways to reintroduce banned books into Hong Kong.
-One of the most famous examples is the Hong Kong book fair, in which thousands of Hong Kong, Mainland, and Taiwanese citizens come to buy censored books unattainable in Mainland China.
+One of the most famous examples is the Hong Kong book fair, in which thousands of Hong Kong, Mainland, and Taiwanese citizens come to buy censored books unattainable in mainland China.